 Your perfume smells so fragrant, Agus.

-Regarding to performing expressives as in lines (29-37), the S has the right to express his attitude to the H. The S has an obligation to the truth of the psychological state expressed and the rest is not only derived from the act itself, but also from agents: having right, obligation, and responsibility.
+Regarding performing expressives as in lines (29-37), the S has the right to express his attitude to the H. The S has an obligation to the truth of the psychological state expressed and the rest is not only derived from the act itself, but also from agents: having right, obligation, and responsibility.
 The followings are the normative properties of performing expressive.

 The S has the right to express something to the H.